In many ways, I believe this is all just the beginning

-By now, the book has sold close to 350,000 copies, if you count the English version and the many translations, and it keeps going strong.
+By now, the book has sold more than 600,000 copies [Jan 2020] and it keeps going strong.
 I’ve heard people say it has become the most influential management book of the decade, and as grand as the claim seems to be, I think they might well be right.

 I’ve been told that this story is a total outlier in the publishing industry.
 The book was launched with zero marketing and no PR.
 It didn’t get a single review by any major newspaper or magazine (and pretty much still hasn’t).
 The book really owes a lot to this initial newsletter, and to all the readers.
 I’m immensely grateful to Wilber and all the readers who’ve turned it into a success, one conversation at a time with their friends and colleagues.

 And I’m grateful too, of course, to all the people who made the translations happen.
 The book has now been translated into almost twenty languages, and there are five more in the works.
 In a few cases, like for the German edition, a local publisher approached me for a translation, as it normally happens.
 But for most languages, it was readers who spontaneously reached out and asked if they could make a translation happen.
 They just wanted the translation to exist and didn’t want to wait for a publisher to show up.